daggy1234/asyncdagpi/README.md

 ### staticimage

-This returns an png image (as BytesIO) and requires the image_url for a static image.
+This returns an png image as an API url or (as BytesIO if `bytes=True`) and requires the image_url for a static image.

  ```python
 API_CLIENT.usertextimage(feature,image_url)